PROTECT OUR WILDERNESS

 Desert Bighorn Sheep

-Desert Bighorn is native to the deserts of the United States and this particular yearling ewe lives in Bighorn NWR in a lake which straddles the Montana / Wyoming border.
+Native to the deserts of the United States and this particular yearling ewe lives in Bighorn National Wildlife Refuge which straddles the Montana / Wyoming border.
 Several females and young band together and graze, while the male band hangs out in separate groups most of the year until mating season arrives.
 Males fight for the right to father the next generation.
 Gestation lasts 150–180 days, and the lambs are usually born in late winter.

-These critters walk and run on very flexible split hooves, allowing excellent grip for hillside grazing and rock climbing.
-Desert Bighorn wander all across the high desert areas of the western USA from Montana south to the Mojave, Death Valley, Sonoran Desert.
+These Desert Bighorns walk and run on very flexible split hooves, allowing excellent grip for hillside grazing and rock climbing.
+Desert Bighorn wander all across the high desert areas of the western USA from Montana south to the Mojave, Death Valley, Sonora Desert.

 Stocky, heavy-bodied sheep, similar in size to mule deer, adults males weight in at 115 to 280 pounds, ewes a bit smaller.
 Their lifespan runs about fifteen or twenty years in the wild.
 Bighorns forms small male bands and female bands, and live very social lives.